Editor's Note: This story originally appeared on NewRetirement.

 8. Avoid Emotional Loneliness

 Being alone can be great.
 Feeling lonely can have a detrimental impact on your health.

 In fact, older people who experience the highest levels of “emotional loneliness” are at a greater risk of premature mortality — an 18.6% increased risk of all-cause mortality.

 9. Think Carefully About Where You Live

 Housing is generally your biggest retirement expense.
-Whether married or not, all retirees need to think carefully about their housing choices.
+Whether married, paired up or not, all retirees need to think carefully about their housing choices.

 As someone single, you have more flexibility about where you live — so consider the pros and cons of some of these options:

 Live abroad: If you don’t have adult children or grandchildren, there might be few drawbacks to living abroad.
 It can be such a wonderful (and cost-efficient) opportunity.

 Live in a walkable community: A walkable community with easier access to places you need to go might be better for you in case you can no longer drive.

 Find roommates: Remember “The Golden Girls”?
 Living together with other single friends can cut your costs and provide the built-in support you might want or need.

 Retire to a retirement community: Retirement communities give you a built-in “community” — a group of people much like you.

 Go tiny: If it’s just you, could you handle living in a tiny home?

 Villages: Look to see if there is a village-to-village network (VtVN) in your community.
 The village-to-village website says: “VtVN energizes Villages, hyper-local neighborhood groups, of vibrant members engaged in their communities.
 Village members experience reduced isolation, increased independence, and enhanced purpose of life.
 These feet-on-the-street resources, focused on social determinants of health, positively improve population health.”

-10. Divorced or Widowed?
-Think Through Your Social Security Claiming Strategy
+10. Think Through Your Social Security Claiming Strategy

 You probably know that delaying the start of your Social Security benefits until 70 will maximize your monthly benefit check.